AgriTwins Scholarships

 Preferred candidate (skill set):

 The preferred candidate should have strong programming and data science skills.
-Knowledge of digital twins and IoT will be desirable, and the application will be in agriculture.
+Knowledge of agricultural/environmental science, digital twins, GIS, remote sensing, and IoT will be desirable.

 Supervisory team: